couchbaselabs/docs-ng/content/couchbase-sdk-node-1.2/getting-started.markdown

  * `stale`

-   This string parameter controls the tradeoff between performance and freshness of data.
+   This string parameter controls the trade-off between performance and freshness of data.
 Possible values include "false" (force update), "update_after" (force after view request) and "ok" (default: do not force any updates).